wjsimon/sesh/README.md

-A very simple, modern C# wrapper for Microsofts HttpClient, allowing some faster, easier access to Get and Post methods, as well as a simple but effective code generator using this wrapper to automatically create functioning client classes for your server-side controllers in a project/directory of your choosing.
+A very simple, modern C# wrapper for Microsofts HttpClient, allowing fast, easy access to some specifications of Get and Post methods, as well as a simple but effective code generator using this wrapper to automatically create functioning client classes for your server-side controllers in a project/directory of your choosing.

 Meant for people who often set up larger server-side controllers, or many of them, and want to reduce manually writing boiler-plate while keeping their code organized.